Naples International Airport: Incidents and accidents

+On 31 March 1959, a United States Navy Douglas R4D-8 crashed after takeoff due to engine failure.
+Three occupants out of 20 on board were killed as well as one ground worker.

 Use by U.S. military forces

 U.S. military forces have been present on this site, primarily US Navy personnel, since 1951.

 Among two other facilities in Naples, Naval Support Activity Naples is a tenant of several buildings in the Northwestern area of the airport.
 The United States Navy handles military and civilian aircraft on this airport for logistics.
 It is home to U.S. Naval Forces Europe and the U.S. Sixth Fleet.